-Given the late and incomplete clarification by ESMA of whether to report the failed settlement of repos, and the imminence of the first go-live date (34 working days from ESMA's e-mail), it will be impracticable for many parties or third-party service-providers to amend their reporting systems to accommodate the reporting of the failed settlement of repos until later in the year.
+Given the late and incomplete clarification by ESMA of whether to report the failed settlement of repos, it was impracticable for many parties or third-party service-providers to amend their reporting systems to accommodate the reporting of the failed settlement of repos in time for the first go-live dates.

-In addition, ESMA's requirement for the reporting of fails on the repurchase leg of a repo will force a bifurcation between the reporting of fails under SFTR and how fails are recorded in parties' books and records.
-Moreover, because ESMA's requirement diverge so fundamentally from international market practice, parties subject to SFTR will be constrained from aligning the treatment of failed settlement in their books and records with SFTR reporting requirements because of the conflicts that this would create in agreeing margin and settlement with counterparties who are out of scope of SFTR.
+In addition, the reporting of failed settlement would force a bifurcation between the reporting of fails under SFTR and how fails are recorded in parties' books and records.
+And because such a requirement would diverge so fundamentally from international market practice, parties subject to SFTR will be constrained from aligning the treatment of failed settlement in their books and records with SFTR reporting requirements because of the conflicts that this would create in agreeing margin and settlement with counterparties who are out of scope of SFTR.